hunyadi/md2conf/CONTRIBUTING.md

 ### Working with Forks

 If you're working with a fork, use the manual workflow dispatch approach described in **Testing Docker Builds** above to validate Docker image changes before submitting pull requests.
 The tag-based release workflow is only applicable to this repository.

-Note that the `publish-python.yml` workflow will fail in forks because the `PYPI_ID_TOKEN` secret is not available.